Woman uses tape to make boundaries on a carpet as a man carries moving boxes into the room

 4 min read

-1. Credit scores can help determine whether you qualify for a credit card or loan
+1. Your credit score can determine whether you qualify for a credit card or loan.

-No matter how good you may be with money, a potential lender, landlord or even future employer won’t see your budgeting strategy or emergency savings fund.
-But they may consider your credit report.
-And, in order to have a credit report, you need to have credit history.
+No matter how good you may be with money, a lender can’t see your budgeting strategy or emergency savings fund.
+But a new creditor will most likely see your credit report.

-That’s because your credit history encapsulates your financial reputation, showing others whether you’re responsible with money.
-Your credit history may be a factor in everything from applying for an apartment rental, getting a car loan or being approved for a mortgage.
-That’s why it’s important to build credit.
+Your credit history plays a big part in everything from applying for an apartment to getting a mortgage.
+That's why it's so important to build credit and manage it responsibly.

 Why is it important to have a good credit score?